Jim during Donate Life Month 2025

 Over the years, Jim underwent 11 eye surgeries, including cataract procedures and the placement of three drainage devices in each eye.
 For Jim, doctor visits became routine, sometimes monthly, sometimes multiple times in a week often requiring a two-hour drive to see a specialist.

 “It just became something I lived with,” Jim said.
-“Kind of the thorn in my side for 15 years.”
+“Kind of like a thorn in my side for 15 years.”

 Eventually, the strain on his eye led to corneal failure.
 At first, the symptoms were manageable.
-But over time, his vision grew cloudy.
+But over time, his vision grew cloudy and blurry.
 Light became painful.
 Driving at night was difficult.
 In the final month before transplant, the pain intensified and daily tasks became exhausting.

-“I was barely seeing,” he said.
+“I was barely seeing out of my left eye,” he said.
 “That last month was pretty horrible.”

 When his physician recommended a cornea transplant, Jim agreed knowing it would likely not be his last due to the complexity of his case.
-Still, he was ready for relief.
+Still, he was ready for relief and the hope of clear sight again.

 Three days before surgery, he received the call that a donor cornea had been identified.